ardalis/CleanArchitecture/README.md

 Example:
 ![powershell screenshot showing steps](https://user-images.githubusercontent.com/782127/101661723-9fd28e80-3a16-11eb-8be4-f9195d825ad6.png)

+Thanks [@dahlsailrunner](https://github.com/dahlsailrunner) for your help getting this working!

 ## Using the GitHub Repository

 To get started based on this repository, you need to get a copy locally.
 You have three options: fork, clone, or download.
 Most of the time, you probably just want to download.